zeldigas/text2confl/docs/explanation/virtual-pages.md

 ```

 In such situation, you might consider putting all pages in flat structure and specifying `parent` attribute (e.g. in
-Markdown's front matter block), but this is really not that good, because you drift your files structure from you wiki
+Markdown's front matter block), but this is really not that good, because your file structure drifts away from your wiki
 page structure.

 For such scenarios, text2confl supports a special page attribute that makes it treat a page as "virtual": `_virtual_`.